 The short answer: probably not, but it can be a great resource to use as a complement to those services.

 Fortunately for us music fans, there is much more music available to stream than movies titles.
 In fact, about 300,000 albums currently are available, including fairly new albums in a wide variety of genres.
 A quick browse through the service reveals the most recent albums by Janelle Monae, Avenged Sevenfold, Arctic Monkeys and even Red from Taylor Swift are all available.
 The last title is a bit surprising, as it was even left off Spotify after it was initially released (though it is there now).
+If you are looking for an app to stream movies then check out these awesome free movie apps.

 The service doesn’t just have new titles, and its catalog includes an extremely wide range of artists including Frank Sinatra, KISS, Count Basie, Elvis and Tupac.